oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Introduction

 A Verifiable Credential is an tamper-evident statement about an entity which is the Subject of the Verifiable Credential created by an Issuer.
 Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations.
 Verifiers have to trust Issuers to make trustworthy statements about the Subject and they can additional require that the Holder provides a proof that they are the intended Holder of the Verifiable Credential for security reason.
 This is only possible if an Issuer binds the Verifiable Credential to a specific Holder at the time of issuance.

-The relationships between the entities involved in the issuance and verification of Verifiable Credentials is also referred to as the three-party-model.
+This is also referred to as the three-party-model which describes the relationships between the entities involved in the issuance and verification of Verifiable Credentials.

 The model involves three parties:

-1. Issuer: The entity that issues the Verifiable Credential to the Holder, who is typcially the Subject of the Verifiable Credential.
+1. Issuer: The entity that issues the Verifiable Credential to the Holder, who is tthe person or entity being issued the credential.
-1. Verifier: The entity that verifies the Verifiable Credential presented by the Holder, for example to prove eligibility to access certain services.
+1. Verifier: The entity that verifies the Verifiable Credential presented by the Subject, for example to prove eligibility to access certain services.
 1. Holder: The person or entity being issued the Verifiable Credential, who may present the Verifiable Credential to a Verifier for verification.

 Signed JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it